-- Puree the contents of the pot with an immersion blender (or carefully transfer to a blender and blend) until smooth.
+- Puree the contents of the pot with an immersion blender (or carefully transfer to a blender and blend, then return to the pot) until smooth.

-- Reduce heat all the way to low and continue cooking for 1-1/2 to 2 hours, or until the rhubarb butter is thickened (*see photos below of what the butter looks like at 1 and 2 hour intervals to get an idea of when it’s done) and doesn't run when a bit is added to a plate.
+- Reduce heat all the way to low and continue cooking, stirring occasionally, for 1-1/2 to 2 hours, or until the rhubarb butter is thickened (see photos in recipe for a guide) and doesn't run when a bit is added to a plate.

-- To Can: as butter nears completion, prepare three 1/2-pint jars and keep hot until needed.
+- As rhubarb butter nears completion, prepare three 1/2-pint jars and keep hot until needed.
 Prepare canning lids according to manufacturer’s directions, and start the water heating in a canner.
-Go here to see step-by-step canning instructions.

 - When the butter is ready, ladle into 1 jar at a time, leaving 1/4-inch headspace, wiping the rim with a damp cloth, and attaching the lid.
 Place jar in prepared canner.
 Fill and close remaining jars.

 - Process jars in a boiling-water canner for 15 minutes.
-Carefully remove to a towel-lined counter and let cool.
+Remove lid, turn off heat and let jars cool in canner 5 minutes before transferring to a towel-lined counter to cool.
 Check seals before labeling and storing in a cool, dark place.

 - Let rhubarb butter cool a bit and divide into freezer-safe jars, leaving 2-inches headspace for expansion.
 Seal, label and freeze for up to a year.

 - Thaw before using and keep in the refrigerator (it will keep in the fridge for a few weeks).